adaptlearning/adapt-contrib-mcq/README.md

 ####_shouldBeSelected

 Value can be `true` or `false`.
 Use `true` for items that must be selected for a correct answer.
 The value of `_selectable` must correspond to the number of `_items` where `_shouldBeSelected` is set to `true`.

+###feedback

+Feedback text that will be shown if this item is selected and is an incorrect answer.
+This will only be used if `_useIndividualItemFeedback` is set to `true`.

 ##Limitations